chinomnsoawazie/find-job-frontend/README.md

   <h1 id="inspiration">Inspiration</h1>

  <p>The root inspiration for this app is project organisation.
 Job search is a project.
 As if job search is not hard enough, job searchers are thrown a platform by jobsearch engines that most times requires they have other apps to manage the job search project.
 It is not enough to just throw a note-taking capabilty that do not tie into individual jobs.
 The idea is to have a total but also fine-grained management of the job search process, automate certian tasks like a 'thank you' email being sent after a job interview with the option to not send it or modify the content, create tasks and notes for individual jobs, traack what has happened so far with jobs one is interested in and/or has applied to.
-The app aims to take some of the job search hassles off the shoulder of the job searcher and free up resources for other prodictive stuff like repolishing thier resume, learning new skills, etc</p>
+The app aims to take some of the job search hassles off the shoulder of the job searcher and free up resources for other prodictive stuff like repolishing thier resume, learning new skills, etc. Also, heavy emphasis is placed on making finding jobst that Veterans are qualified much easier.</p>

  <a href=#table-of-contents> <img src="https://img.shields.io/badge/-Back%20To%20Table%20of%20Contents-lightgrey" style="max-width:50%;"></a>